How is a Balance Disorder Diagnosed?

 Depending on your circumstances, tests will be recommended for you.
-Some tests are used immediately and in combination, while others are used when specialized investigation is needed
+Some tests are used immediately and in combination, while others are used when a specialized investigation is needed

 The Diagnosis of a Balance Disorder

 The Specialist doctor or Audiologist will make the balance disorders diagnosis once they have gathered all the relevant information.
 Interventions or treatments can then be started.
-There are range of Diagnostic Tests that are conducted by specialist Audiologists.
-Success depends on thorough, accurate and timely evaluation.
+There are a range of Diagnostic Tests that are conducted by specialist Audiologists.
+Success depends on thorough, accurate, and timely evaluation.
 Please do not hesitate to seek help if you are experiencing a balance problem.

 This is no value in waiting until symptoms worsen.
 Call now at (03) 6223 5444 to make an appointment at The Tasmanian Balance Clinic to start the assessment process.